gytterberg/technical-interview-prep/algorithms/9-system-design/system-design/fandango.md

 #### Microservice for Waiting Users

 - Same idea as above but we have a cache of users.
 The user who was waiting the longest would be "next in line" for the seats.
-- Use long polling to be updated on reservation status
+- Use web sockets to be updated on reservation status